Visiting the Cirque de Mourèze

 flower mourèze

-The beginning of the walk is not the most spectacular part of the Cirque, which you will be able to see rather on the way back during the walk in the Parc des Courtinals (small loop).
-The path goes uphill from the junction of the “Chemin des Charbonniers” to the “Montagne de Liaussion” (you’ll see a sign).
-The climbing part to the summit is not interesting in itself but sometimes offers breathtaking views of the surroundings, the Pic Vissou and its ancient watchtower.
-Nothing truly complicated in the walk honestly, even if there are some rather steep passages.
+The beginning of the walk is not the most spectacular part of the Cirque.
+You’ll see the most impressive formations instead on the way back, during the walk through the Parc des Courtinals, the short loop.
+The path climbs from the junction with the “Chemin des Charbonniers” towards the “Montagne de Liausson”, which is signposted.
+The climb to the summit is not particularly interesting in itself, but it does sometimes offer beautiful views of the surrounding area, Pic Vissou and its old watchtower.
+Honestly, there is nothing really complicated about the hike, even if there are a few fairly steep sections.

 pic vissous from mourèze view point